eam-hub/Host-Application-with-Kubernetes-and-AWS-EKS/README.md

 # Host-Application-with-Kubernetes-and-AWS-EKS

 This guide outlines the process for hosting a dynamic application using Kubernetes on AWS Elastic Kubernetes Service (EKS).
-The infrastructure will be designed using a 3-tier Virtual Private Cloud (VPC) architecture with automated deployments, database migration, and proper security configuration.
+The infrastructure will be designed using a 3-tier VPC.

 ---